You are here

 VHC Services include:

-- respite care – means relief for a carer who has responsibility for the ongoing care, attention and support of another person who is in ill health or incapacitated.
+- respite care – provides relief for a carer who has responsibility for the ongoing care, attention and support of another person who is in ill health or incapacitated.
 It provides an alternative form of care and enables carers to have a break.
 Respite care services may be provided in an appropriate accommodation setting or at home (including overnight or emergency care), or a combination of these.

 Co-payments apply to VHC services, except for respite care services.